What Is a Good A1C Level? Chart by Age and Risk Category

 Fasting blood glucose measures your blood sugar after an overnight fast.
 Normal is below 100 mg/dL, prediabetes is 100-125, and diabetes is 126+.
 It captures a single moment in time.

 Oral glucose tolerance test (OGTT) measures blood sugar two hours after drinking a glucose solution.
-It is more sensitive than fasting glucose for detecting prediabetes but is less commonly used because it is more inconvenient.
+It's more sensitive than fasting glucose for detecting prediabetes but is less commonly used because it's more inconvenient.

 A1C reflects average blood sugar over 2-3 months.
-It does not require fasting and is less affected by day-to-day variability.
+It doesn't require fasting and is less affected by day-to-day variability.
 However, it can be less accurate in the conditions described above.

 Continuous glucose monitors (CGMs) provide real-time blood sugar data and are increasingly used by people with and without diabetes.
 They show patterns that A1C cannot, such as post-meal spikes and overnight drops.
-However, they are more expensive and not always covered by insurance for non-diabetic use.
+However, they're more expensive and not always covered by insurance for non-diabetic use.

 For a comprehensive view of all your lab results, including A1C, fasting glucose, and metabolic panels, check out our guide to reading blood test results and the Lab Results Interpreter.